-The Clippy Tax Is Here
+The Clippy Tax Is Now Fully in Effect

 "It looks like you're trying to help your community.
 That'll be $60 per employee per year, please."